neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/brainglobe.md

 If you are interested in any of these projects, [get in touch](https://brainglobe.info/contact.html)!
 Feel free to open a new topic on [Zulip](https://brainglobe.zulipchat.com/) and tag the potential mentors.

+Our working language is English, but our mentors for these projects also speak Italian, French, and German.

 :::{dropdown} {fas}`video;sd-text-primary` Improve `cellfinder`'s classification algorithm
 <!-- Description -->
 BrainGlobe is a community-driven suite of open-source Python tools.
 The BrainGlobe tools are widely used to process, analyse and visualise images of brains (and other related data) in neuroscientific research.